otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```

 For a Prekey Server that uses XMPP, this must be the bare JID of the Prekey
-Server (for example, prekey.xmpp.org) and the serialization of its long-term
+Server (for example, prekey.xmpp.org) and the encoding of its long-term
 public key:

 ```